 What is ginger good for?

 In addition to great taste, ginger provides a range of health benefits that you can enjoy in many forms.
-Emma Slattery, a clinical dietitian at Johns Hopkins Medicine, talks about all the ways ginger can add flavor to your food and support your well-being.
+Here’s what you should know about all the ways ginger can add flavor to your food and support your well-being.

 Health Benefits of Ginger